 The mannered, high-class confines of 1950s Manhattan aren't exactly the first place you'd look for firebrand feminism, but then again, Miriam "Midge" Maisel is just as an unlikely source.
 As the heroine of Amazon's The Marvelous Mrs. Maisel — a newly debuted comedy from Gilmore Girls creators Amy Sherman-Palladino and Daniel Palladino — Midge is the epitome of mid-century womanhood.
 She's married with two children, lives in an immaculate Upper West Side apartment, and spends her days systematically regimenting her figure, tending to her archetypal Jewish family, and sneaking in and out of bed to primp and preen; after four years of marriage, it seems, her husband has never seen her without full curls and fresh makeup.
 Midge is a woman not only content to lead the life society has scripted for her, but who outwardly, unquestionably enjoys it.

-So, when her husband decides to leave her — and for his secretary, no less — she's apoplectic.
-"Midge is someone who fits in better than anyone has ever fit in before," star Rachel Brosnahan tells Bustle over the phone.
-Midge has never had to work, her life has, so far, gone according to plan, and she's always had this innate, unwavering confidence.
-Feeling vulnerable, feeling unsure, that's foreign territory for Midge — which doesn't quite make her relatable, or initially easy to root for.
+So when her husband decides to leave her for his secretary, she's apoplectic.
+"Midge is someone who fits in better than anyone has ever fit in before," star Rachel Brosnahan tells Bustle.
+She's never had to work, her life has, so far, gone according to plan, and she's always had this innate, unwavering confidence.
+Feeling vulnerable, feeling unsure, that's foreign territory for Midge — which doesn't quite make her relatable or initially easy to root for.

 "The way I think of Midge’s journey is as a second coming of age story.
 She’s living her dream, and then everything falls apart," Brosnahan says.
 "But Midge is somebody who doesn’t know any way but forward, and she’s forced to reinvent herself.
 In doing that, she finds this voice she didn’t know she had."